 This paper addresses two questions for polymer flooding.
-First, what polymer solution viscosity should be injected?
-A base-case reservoir-engineering method is present for making that decision, which focuses on waterflood mobility ratios and the permeability contrast in the reservoir.
-However, some current field applications use injected polymer viscosities that deviate substantially from this methodology.
-At one end of the range, Canadian projects inject only 30-cp polymer solutions to displace 1000-3000-cp oil.
-Logic given to support this choice include (1) the mobility ratio in an unfavorable displacement is not as bad as indicated by the endpoint mobility ratio, (2) economics limit use of higher polymer concentrations, (3) some improvement in mobility ratio is better than a straight waterflood, (4) a belief that the polymer will provide a substantial residual resistance factor (permeability reduction), and (5) injectivity limits the allowable viscosity of the injected fluid.
-At the other end of the range, a project in Daqing, China, injected 150-300-cp polymer solutions to displace 10-cp oil.
-The primary reason given for this choice was a belief that high molecular weight viscoelastic HPAM polymers can reduce the residual oil saturation below that expected for a waterflood or for less viscous polymer floods.
-This paper will examine the validity of each of these beliefs.
+First, what polymer-solution viscosity should be injected?
+A base-case reservoir-engineering method has been available for making that decision, which focuses on waterflood-mobility ratios and the permeability contrast in the reservoir (Sorbie and Seright 1992; Wang et al. 2008a).
+However, some current field applications use injected-polymer viscosities that deviate substantially from this methodology.
+At one end of the range, Canadian projects inject only 30-cp polymer solutions to displace 1,000- to 3,000-cp oil (Delamaide et al. 2014).
+At the other end of the range, a project in Daqing, China, injected 150-300 cp polymer solutions to displace 10-cp oil (Wang et al. 2011).

-The second question is: when should polymer injection be stopped or reduced?
-For existing polymer floods, this question is particularly relevant in the current low oil-price environment.
+The second question is: When should polymer injection be stopped or reduced?
+For existing polymer floods, this question is particularly relevant in the current low-oil-price environment.
 Should these projects be switched to water injection immediately?
 Should the polymer concentration be reduced or graded?
 Should the polymer concentration stay the same but reduce the injection rate?
-These questions are discussed.